coderefinery/reproducible-python-ml/content/index.md

 are leading a group which uses Python.
 Therefore, some of the examples will use Python as the example language.

-We will work with an example project and go through all important steps of a typical software project.
+We will work with an example project ({doc}`example`) and go through all important steps of a typical software project.
 Once we have seen the building blocks, we will try to **apply them to own projects**.